-The most commonly invoked ground for disqualification is a manifest lack of the qualities required by Article 14(1):
+The most commonly invoked ground for disqualification is a manifest lack of the qualities required by Article 14(1) of the Convention:

 It is well settled that although the English text of Article 14(1) refers only to 'independent judgment', this provision also contains a requirement of 'impartiality' (deriving from the equally authentic Spanish text).

-In practice, applications for disqualification under Article 14(1) are almost always premised on an alleged lack of independence or impartiality, and it is on these types of challenges that this chapter will focus.
+In practice, applications for disqualification under Article 14(1) are almost always premised on an alleged lack of independence or impartiality, and it is on these types of challenges that this chapter is focused.

 i The applicable legal standard is objective

 In determining whether an arbitrator lacks impartiality or independence, it is well established that the test is objective.
 As put by the chair of the ICSID Administrative Council in Blue Bank and Burlington: